 Historically referred to as stomachic or aromatic wines, Turin type vermouth is typically a sweet or sweetened wine with a high alcohol level.
 The alcohol content should be 42° underproof.
 Grape based wines are traditional, but fruit wine is also allowed if it is declared.
 The sugar should be dissolved in wine as the wine itself must not be diluted. […]

-Last week Trevor Easter (bar manager of the Rickhouse in San Francisco) asked me a question about Jamaica Ginger for a cocktail that he was researching.
+Last week bartender Trevor Easter asked me a question about Jamaica Ginger for a cocktail that he was researching.
 It just happened that I did know a fair amount on the subject.
 While doing research for Fix the Pumps I came across some old recipes for the production of Jamaica Ginger (1800s) and its fall from grace.
 For some reason, […]

 The distilled spirit of orange blossoms is one of those rare ingredients in cocktails, that should probably get more attention.
 There are a few cocktails that use orange flower water, the most common being the Ramos Gin Fizz, but other than that there aren’t a lot of really popular cocktails that utilize this ingredient.
-This is unless of course you
+This is unless of course, you […]

 You know the world of the cocktail is changing when a vermouth company reformulates their product to the original recipe.
 This seems to be happening more frequently now that people have started to appreciate more complex flavours and less syrupy sweetness.
 Noilly Prat Original has just hit the airwaves in Ontario, with their rediscovered love for the past.
 Prior to […]